-Codes to identify outpatient care visits are listed in Table 1 (see Supporting Documents).
+Codes used to identify outpatient care visits are documented in Table 3 (see Supporting Documents).

 1.H.
 Numerator Exclusions

 - 1. Inpatient stays, emergency department (ED) visits, and urgent care visits are excluded from the calculation. - 2.
 A diagnosis of pregnancy during the measurement year excludes the patient from the calculation.